God Tempted Abraham

 Clearly, the flesh lusts against the Spirit, and the Spirit lusts against the flesh.
 The flesh can covet things that are contrary to holiness, and the Spirit covets that we walk in righteousness rather than being controlled by the appetites of the flesh.

 Though the Bible says not to covet (Romans 13:9, Exodus 20:17), Paul told the Corinthians to “covet earnestly the best (spiritual) gifts” (1 Corinthians 12:31) and to “covet to prophesy” (1 Corinthians 14:39).
 Coveting is not wrong, it is neutral.
 It is only a sin for someone to covet something that is forbidden.

 This is an example of neutral words in the scriptures being incorrectly used by many people to say that they only refer to evil conduct.
 In explaining this, we see that a concordance or Bible dictionary is not needed.
-I simply do not believe that referencing Hebrew and Greek is necessary to understand the scriptures.
-Those who spend the time to learn Hebrew and Greek may think they are better educated in the Word than those who do not, but they are often better at creating confusion than clarity.
+I simply do not believe that referencing Hebrew and Greek is necessary to understand the scriptures, though I do not deny that knowing those languages would help us to better understand the original manuscripts.
+Those who spend the time to learn Hebrew and Greek may think they are better educated in the Word than those who do not, but sometimes they are better at creating confusion than clarity.

 How does all of this relate to the passages in Genesis 22 and James 1?
 Just as the words lust and covet are neutral words, is it possible that the word tempt is also neutral?
 Setting aside the concept that the word tempt can mean test, must its use always be referring to a solicitation to commit sin?